 Social media is fast-growing as a platform that people are using to engage with businesses of all kinds, including medical practices.
 Your Facebook, Twitter, and even Instagram and Snapchat can help you engage users of different ages.
 You can answer queries, keep patients updated about practice news, and use them as channels to disseminate your information with well-written content.
 The more followers you gain, the easier it becomes to attract even more engagement.

 Effective communication and active listening are amongst the highest priorities of your patients.
 As such, giving them the opportunity to be heard or to engage them on issues important to them can be highly effective.
 It is, therefore, a great idea to schedule an event each month at local libraries, town halls, or your own practice can help you address trending health topics, providing advice, answering questions, and even providing food and hosting raffles.
 By becoming a pillar of the community, you can maintain a much better reputation locally.

 Place an ad in your local paper and invite people to come to your office for snacks and door prizes!
 Entice people to your office with pizza, popcorn, and drinks!
 Prizes can be as simple as t-shirts, pens, notepads, reusable grocery bags – or as fantastic and crowd-drawing as an iPad.
 Remember, people love free stuff.

 A full medical marketing strategy can ensure that your practice keeps growing, attracting new patients, establishing authority and trust, and making the brand more recognizable.
 Start implementing the tools above and you could transform your entire business.
-If you are looking to switch your EHR, we will be happy to demonstrate PrognoCIS’s capabilities.
+If you are looking to switch your EHR, or need help for medical marketing management we will be happy to demonstrate PrognoCIS’s capabilities.